 Getting active can involve anything from washing your car and cleaning your house to going for a walk or run (remember the social distancing rules).
 You can also get free at-home fitness classes with leading personal trainers, with workouts aimed at a wide range of fitness levels.
 Like the thought of exercising at home?
 Take a look at our guide to the best treadmills too.

-It’s easy to step outside of your normal wake-sleep routine when you’re working from home; you don’t have to commute, so technically you could spend more time in bed each morning and head to bed later each night.
-But science says that isn't great for your general mental wellbeing.
-Here’s why…
+It’s easy to step outside of your normal wake-sleep routine when you’re working from home; you don’t have to commute, but science says that isn't great for your general mental wellbeing.

 Research published in the journal Scientific Reports, and conducted by Jessica Lunsford-Avery, PhD, assistant professor in psychiatry at Duke University School of Medicine, points to adults not only needing to get enough sleep every night – the CDC recommends at least seven hours for adults – but also needing to maintain consistent sleep routines to benefit their mental health.

 A consistent sleep routine, according to the CDC, includes going to bed at the same time each night and getting up at the same time each morning, including on the weekends.
-Yeah, that last part stings.
 Other tips include avoiding large meals, caffeine and alcohol three hours before bedtime, and making sure your bedroom is quiet, dark and cool so that you aren't disturbed by light or noise pollution, or by feeling too warm to sleep.

 Relaxing before bed is a good way to ready yourself for sleep, and wind-down yoga, meditation and journaling can all help you clear your mind of any worries or to-do lists.
 Of course, what you’re sleeping on also counts, so make sure you have the best mattress for your posture needs, as well as the best pillow.

 There is never any shame in talking about mental health, and now is the time when we all need to support each other more.
-However, not all of us feel comfortable discussing our mental health and wellbeing.
-If you are experiencing mental health issues it's important to speak to your health practitioner or mental health provider as soon as possible to get their expert guidance.
+However, not all of us feel comfortable discussing our mental wellbeing.
+If you're experiencing issues, speak to your health practitioner as soon as possible to get their expert guidance.

 Further mental health resources to discover: